pharmaDB/etl_pipeline/README.md

 $ npm install
 $ npm run build
 ```
 3. Install the Python project dependencies in the submodules.
-Also, start the file server (for the CSV export download) in the background, from the scoring submodule.
+Also, start the file server (for the CSV export download) in the background, from the scoring submodule (more context on this can be found in the main [README](https://github.com/pharmaDB/PharmaDB-README#running-the-pharmadb-back-end-infrastructure)).
 ```
 $ cd src/submodules/dailymed_data_processor
 $ pip3 install -r requirements.txt